How to Cook a Delicious Ham Slice *Center Cut*

 There are several ways to cook a center cut ham slice.
-It takes much less time to cook it sliced than it does to cook a whole ham and provides you with more options since the meat is smaller, thinner and easier to work with.
 Broiling the meat will give you a product closer to baked ham, while pan-broiling or pan-frying the slice will give you more of a steak-like result.
-Does this Spark an idea?
+Here's a look at the many ways you can prepare this versatile and delicious cut of meat.

 Broil